U.S. Department of State Seal

 Available

-Document Name: The Basic Certificate (Detailed) “Gibon Jeungmyongseo (Sang Sae)” and Family Relation Certificate (Detailed) “Gajok Kwankye Jeungmyongseo (Sang Sae)” must both be submitted.
+Document Name: Basic Certificate (Detailed) “Gibon Jeungmyongseo (Sang Sae)"; Family Relations Certificate (Detailed) “Gajok Kwankye Jeungmyongseo (Sang Sae)”.
+Both certificates must be submitted together.

 Certified Copies Available: Certified copies are not available.